Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 ---
 ### 🕹️ Tools

-- ⌨️ A good tool to **SHOW SCANCODES** of your keyboard is [Keyboard Key Info](https://dennisbabkin.com/kbdkeyinfo/),
+- ⌨️ **SHOW SCANCODES:** a good tool to show scancodes of your keyboard is [Keyboard Key Info](https://dennisbabkin.com/kbdkeyinfo/),
 it shows what keycode are you pressing on the keyboard (1st part only).
 Example: "ScanCode=0x4F" where the keycode 1st part is "4F" but you don't know if the second part is 00 or E0,
 so just take a look at the table when needed.

-- ⌨️ Another good one for **EASY REMAPPING** is [SharpKeys tool](https://github.com/randyrants/sharpkeys),
+- ⌨️ **EASY REMAPPING:** another good tool is [SharpKeys tool](https://github.com/randyrants/sharpkeys),
 uses the **same method** as this guide (regedit hex) but with a graphical interface.
-Remember, do NOT to use the "Pause" button! the tool recognizes it, but then it doesn't work either way:
+Remember! do NOT use the "Pause" button: the tool recognizes it but then it doesn't work either way:
 when "Pause" is used to press another key, or when another key is used to press "Pause".

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping#keyboard-scancodes-for-remapping-%EF%B8%8F)